-Thorbjørn Olesen produced an outstanding third round to lead the ISPS Handa Perth International at Lake Karrinyup Country Club.
+Thorbjørn Olesen takes the ISPS Handa Perth International title at Lake Karrinyup Country Club.

 Thorbjørn put together a final -1 under par 71 which gave the Dane a tournament total of -17 under par, and a three shot victory, to lift the ISPS Handa Perth International title. he said it had been a tough day, missing putts;

 “It was tough, they were not easy conditions today. it was a tough day but it was worth it, that walk down 18 was beautiful.”

 “I missed a few short putts today in the middle of the round and I think that the lead got down to one shot, but I was just thinking about getting my round back to under par, keeping focused, and seeing if I could make a few birdies coming in.”

 “I actually made a great two putt on six for bogey, which was very important, then the birdie on seven.
 My driving and a couple of three woods also were off-line.”